uclaacm/learning-lab-crash-course-su20/15-async-js/README.md

 * what is `fetch()`?
 * how do we run asynchronous code in React?

 This is a **very powerful toolkit** in your web development experience, as it lets you interact with the outside world of APIs and servers, and also write very performant code.
 However, it can also introduce headaches!
 Race conditions aren't in common in front-end web development as other software paradigms, but they still happen!
-And there are many intracacies that we didn't have time to cover today.
+And there are many intricacies that we didn't have time to cover today.

 ## Appendix: Callbacks